Raigyo/node-restfulapi/README.md

 app.use(express.json()) // for parsing application/json
 app.use(express.urlencoded({ extended: true })); // for parsing application/x-www-form-urlencoded
 ````
+- [uuid](https://www.npmjs.com/package/uuid): For the creation of RFC4122 UUIDs.

+`npm i uuid`

+- [mysql](https://www.npmjs.com/package/mysql): MySQL client for Node.js.

+`npm i mysql`

 ## Bash useful commands

-`sudo netstat -lpn |grep :8080`: check if port 8080 is used and display its PID
+`sudo netstat -lpn |grep :8080`: check if port 8080 is used and display its PID.

-`sudo kill -9 <PID>`: kill the process used by PID
+`sudo kill -9 <PID>`: kill the process used by PID.

-`sudo fuser -k 8080/tcp`: kill the port 8001
+`sudo fuser -k 8080/tcp`: kill the port 8001.

 ## Module creation on Github (exclude node_modules excepted one folder or file)